zoso10/6px-api-docs/README.md

 | `force`   | Boolean | False    | This allows the change of the aspect ratio by forcing the dimensions |

 **Example 1:**

+This will create an image that maintains its aspect ratio, but does not exceed a width or height of 200.
 ```json
 {
 	"method": "resize",